 (The back blurb and cover might be subject to change.)

-My second book in the ’Cosm series is still a work in progress, because I found myself writing and submitting The Stealth Lovers prequel instead, but Another ’Cosm is currently over 50,000 words.
+My third book in the ’Cosm series is still a work in progress, because I found myself writing The Stealth Lovers prequel instead (TSL is going to be published in the Fall of 2019), but Another ’Cosm is currently over 50,000 words.
 The writing of this story is going a little differently than with Life in the ’Cosm.
-Instead of a stream of consciousness taking me from start to finish, I’m writing from the beginning and from the end.
-Then random scenes pop into my head and I rush to jot them down.
+Instead of pantsing it from start to finish, I’m writing from the beginning and from the end while jotting down random scenes that pop into my head.
 I reckon I’ll be assembling this book like a puzzle!

-I was an adolescent in the ’80s, which had been a great time for teen movies.
-While I’m not really a YA author (I think), I affectionately nickname this book The ’Cosm Breakfast Club.
+I was an adolescent in the 80s, which had been a great time for teen movies.
+While I’m not really a YA author (I think), I’m enjoying tapping into memory lane and drawing upon real feelings and that combination of being intelligent but not having enough life experience to see the full picture.

-My plan is to have a beta-reader draft by Fall 2019, edit like my life depends on it, and submit the manuscript to my publisher, Renaissance.
-Let’s hope all this happens, because, you know, *gestures at everything in my life*.
+My plan is to have a first draft by end of 2019.
+Let’s hope this happens, because, you know, *gestures at everything in my Spoonie life*.